What do you do when your tolerance for THC gets too high?

 Luckily, there’s a workaround, and it’s called healthy lifestyle.

-THC metabolites are stored in the fat cells of your body, so it makes sense that keeping your diet and exercise plan on point can help you shed some of that stubborn old tolerance.
+THC metabolites are stored in the fat cells of your body, so it makes sense that keeping your diet and exercise plan on point can help you shed some of that stubborn old tolerance, while you shed fat.
+But it’s more than that.
+It’s about keeping the systems of your body balanced – not overloaded.

 I can practically guarantee that if you work on following some of these guidelines, you will feel fresh each next time you medicate.
-THC is not necessarily a “toxin” but it can be eliminated like one.
+THC is not necessarily a “toxin” but it can be balanced out like one.

 Drink Tons of Water.